pagopa-archive/io-infrastructure-live-new/README.md

+# :warning: Archived repository :warning:

+This repository is archived.
+New contents has been migrated in https://github.com/pagopa/io-infra

 # Io infrastructure live

 This repository contains the full set of [terragunt](https://terragrunt.gruntwork.io/) modules useful to build the **cloud infrastructure** which hosts the backend applications of the [mobile app IO](https://io.italia.it/).